10 Surprising Foods That Aren't Paleo

 6. Coffee

-Several analyses of coffee have shown that it can reduce insulin sensitivity, while also worsening glycemic response.
-[5,6] Furthermore, the constant stimulatory effect on the nervous system could over-stimulate the adrenal glands, potentially resulting in a cascade of negative effects.
+• Heavy coffee drinkers may create a constant stimulatory effect on the nervous system that could over-stimulate the adrenal glands, potentially resulting in a cascade of negative effects.

 Coffee also requires a bit of processing in order to go from a “bean” to a black liquid in our cups, meaning it would have been consumed very sparingly in hunter-gatherer days, if at all.
 However, it is worth pointing out that while we call it a “bean,” coffee beans are not actually beans.